engie-group/shaystack/docs/index.md

 # Using with Excel or PowerBI

-Because the default negotiated format is CSV, you can call the REST API with PowerQuery or Excel.
+Because the default negotiated format is CSV, you can call the HTTP API with PowerQuery or Excel.
 Try the sample file ['SHaystack.xlsm'](https://raw.githubusercontent.com/engie-group/shaystack/develop/SHaystack.xlsm) and set a correct haystack API url
 (http://10.0.2.2:3000/haystack with a local virtual windows).
 You can load all and filter the data inside Excel table.